hzget/hzget.github.io/ml_tech/ml_tech.md

 * overfitting
 * underfitting

+Suppose we have a data set generated using a quadratic model with gaussian noise.
 The following picture shows models trained by three different algorithms.
-The training data was generated using a quadratic model with gaussian noise.

 ![overfitting and underfitting](./pic/overfitting_underfitting.png)